 However, despite their more restrained aesthetic, headsets like the Corsair HS60 have a lot of the same features as the Void line.
 The ones that use USB support EQ and surround sound options through iCue, and the wired ones all use the same USB adapter as the Void Elite Surround Sound.
 However, the HS line also has some more unique offerings, too.

 The Corsair HS35 stereo gaming headset hits a lower price than anything else the company offers, with a lightweight all plastic build, and a bunch of different color options.
-The newly released Corsair HS60 Haptic is a wired gaming headset that brings haptic rumble into headset to accentuate the bass, kind of like the Razer Nari Ultimate.
+The Corsair HS60 Haptic is a wired gaming headset that brings haptic rumble into the headset to accentuate bass, kind of like the Razer Nari Ultimate.
 In our review we found it amusing for listening to genres of music like citypop and vaporwave, but rather inconsistent while gaming.